Autoscaler/autoscaler/autoscale-scaler-kubernetes/README.md

  - maximumInstances: the absolute upper ceiling for number of instances of a service.
 Minimum 1.
- - metric: the Kubernetes metadata lablel that will identify deployments to scale.
+ - metric: the Kubernetes metadata label that will identify deployments to scale.
 Must not be null and must not be empty.
- - namespace: the Kubernetes namespace which contains the target deployments.
+ - namespaces: the Kubernetes namespaces, comma separated, which contains the target deployments.
  Must not be null and must not be empty.

 ## Usage

- This module relies on performing API calls to Kubernetes and retrieving intance info on deployments which have a `metadata.label.autoscale.metric: rabbitmq`.
+ This module relies on performing API calls to Kubernetes and retrieving instance info on deployments which have the label `autoscale.metric: rabbitmq`.
  This module has a dummy health check to comply with the existing interface.

 ## Failure modes